emmericp/Perfy/README.md

 I confirmed that this is indeed the culprit by pulling out the color creation into a separate function that wraps `CreateColor()`.
 Running the whole process again shows that virtually all of the memory allocation is now in that new wrapper function.
-Maybe Perfy can automate this in the future, tracing only at entry and exit points is arbitrary.
-We could add an option that adds extra trace points into hot functions.

 # Usage